Ibexian/EastMeetsKitchen/_posts/2016-06-28-what-is-aquafaba.md

 And I guess the idea of whipping a goopy liquid into something fluffy isn’t so strange when you think of marshmallows, for example.
 In that case, you whip gelatin and water, which is thick enough to hold in bubbles and you get fluffy marshmallows.
 Also if any of you are into latte art, baristas always tell me that with non-dairy versions, they always recommend soy milk because it foams up better and you can actually do art with that (although it is not as pretty).
 It must be that with soy milk, a portion of that is the bean liquid with the bean gums, which help stabilize the foam.

-The last thing before I show you an actually recipe is a tip I read from the many blog sites covering aquafaba.
-It’s that if you do want to beat aquafaba into a stiff foam or even if you want to have an easier time beating air into the liquid, reduce it first.
-In my upcoming recipes, I reduced the liquid about 33% and then cooled it before whipping it up.
-The results were great compared to if you were just whipping thin aquafaba straight from the can.

-Here's a little bit of what's to come!
+[Here](http://eastmeetskitchen.com/videos/recipes/aquafaba-vanilla-sponge-cake/) is a little bit of what's to come!

 <figure>
     <img src="/images/212-7.jpg">